-Utilize the Contract Item Work Report within SiteManager to verify that correct quantities have been placed and paid.
-Payment for this item must equal 1.00 Lump Sum.
-Add link for screen shot of the Report, SSS Database, etc.
+Use the Contract Item Work Report within SiteManager to verify that the correct quantities have been placed and paid.
+The final payment for this item must equal 1.00 Lump Sum.
+Any modification to the amount of payment for a lump sum item must be accomplished by change order.